-- Objective Of K Santhanam Committee On Prevention Of Corruption
+- Objective of K Santhanam Committee on Prevention of Corruption

-- The Prevention Of Corruption Act
+- The Prevention of Corruption Act

-- Significance of K Santhanam Committee
+- Significance of K Santhanam Committee on Prevention of Corruption

-Objective Of K Santhanam Committee On Prevention Of Corruption
+Objective of K Santhanam Committee on Prevention of Corruption

-The K Santhanam Committee was an anti-corruption committee on Prevention of Corruption established by the Government of India in 1962 to study corruption in the public sector and government departments in the Central government, union territories, nationalized banks, and PSU officers.
+The K Santhanam Committee was an anti-corruption committee and was established by the Government of India in 1962 to study corruption-related offences in the public sector and government departments in the Central government, union territories, nationalized banks, and PSU officers.

 - Establishing anti-corruption laws.